oasys-lnls-kit/OASYS1-LNLS-ShadowOui/examples/README.md

 ![fluxA](https://github.com/oasys-lnls-kit/OASYS1-LNLS-ShadowOui/blob/master/images/ExampleA_flux.png "fluxA")

-As one can see, the total flux is calculated to be 3.86e+12 ph/s/100mA.
+As one can see, the total flux is calculated to be 4.00e+12 ph/s/100mA.
 To double-check the results, we use SPECTRA to calculate the flux at 10 keV, which yields 3.26e+13 ph/s/0.1%bw/100mA (very close to SRW calculation, shown in the Source Spectrum Tab).
-We can multiply this value to the simple factor 0.135 to account for the Si(111) DCM bandwidth, which gives 4.4e*12 ph/s/100mA, which is in reasonable agreement with the Flux Widget calculation.
-It is important to notice that the factor used is a (relatively good) approximation, and in this simulation, the beam is not perfectly collimated, so small deviations are expected.
+We can multiply this value to the simple factor 0.135 (see ref.
+[2]) to account for the Si(111) DCM bandwidth, which gives 4.4e*12 ph/s/100mA, which is in reasonable agreement with the Flux Widget calculation.
+It is important to note that the factor used is a (relatively good) approximation, and in this simulation, the beam is not perfectly collimated, so small deviations are expected.

 The Output Tab shows a comprehensive summary of the parameters used, for debbuging (figure below).
 It is important to check if the source acceptance limits used match the source widget divergence distribution.
-The horizontal (H) and vertical (V) `threshold` parameters can be used to adjust the acceptance limits, if needed.
+The horizontal (H) and vertical (V) `threshold` parameters, in the Calculation Settings Tab, can be used to adjust the acceptance limits, if needed.

 ![outputA](https://github.com/oasys-lnls-kit/OASYS1-LNLS-ShadowOui/blob/master/images/ExampleA_output.png "outputA")